geoserver/geoserver/doc/en/developer/source/policies/committing.rst

    In general never commit a depending library directly into the repository, this is what we use Maven for.
-If you have a jar that is not present in any maven repositories ask on the developer list to get it uploaded to one of the project maven repositories.
+If you have a jar that is not present in any maven repositories, ask on the developer list to get it uploaded to one of the project maven repositories.

 #. **Ensure code is properly formatted**